johntrogan/defender-docs/defender-endpoint/microsoft-defender-endpoint-mac.md

 ---
-title: Microsoft Defender for Endpoint on Mac ms.reviewer: yongrhee, pahuijbr
+title: Microsoft Defender for Endpoint on Mac ms.reviewer: joshbregman
-description: Learn how to install, configure, update, and use Microsoft Defender for Endpoint on Mac. ms.service: defender-endpoint ms.author: deniseb
+description: Learn how to install, configure, update, and use Microsoft Defender for Endpoint on Mac. ms.service: defender-endpoint ms.author: emmwalshh
-author: denisebmsft
+author: ewalsh
 ms.localizationpriority: medium
 manager: deniseb
 audience: ITPro